Frequently Asked Questions (FAQs)

 Yes.
 The database is currently hosted in the USA.
 When in production, the database will also be hosted in China, Europe, and other locations around the world for redundancy.
 The keyservers used for the cryptographic steps will also be located in many different nations for security reasons.

 Again, our cryptographic security prevents even SecureDNA staff from accessing plaintext customer sequences.
-We only see opaque representations that cannot be decoded, which ensures.
-This means that customer sequences are secure.
+We only see opaque representations that cannot be decoded, which ensures that customer sequences are secure.

 Team & support